Lightning-AI/pytorch-lightning/docs/source/lightning_cli/lightning_cli_faq.rst

 are parsed from left to right, therefore if a setting appears multiple times the value most to the right will override the previous ones.
 If a class has an init parameter that is required (i.e. no default value), it is given as :code:`--option` which makes it explicit and more readable instead of relying on positional arguments.

+What is a subcommand?

+What is the CLI?

+What is the format of a CLI command?